Ocean dynamics on HPC - storage

 ||Göran Broström <firstname.lastname@example.org>|

 Small-scale dynamics (i.e. meter scale) in tidal flows and how a tidal power plant, Deep Green developed by Minesto, interacts with the flow.
-The sub-project is carried out in collaboration with company Minesto.
 Two different codes are used, OpenFOAM and a fortran code for geophysical boundary layer turbulence.
 Lead Sam Fredriksson, Göran Broström.

-• The OpenFOAM code produces large number of files and we have frequently used 1,000,000 files, and about 0.5-1 TB during runs.
-For present project we request 2,000,000 files and 5 TB for storage for OpenFOAM.
+• The OpenFOAM code produces large number of files and we frequently used1,000,000 files, and about 0.5-1 TB during runs.
+For present project we request 1,000,000 files and 5 TB for storage for OpenFOAM.

 • The geophysical (LES) turbulence model produces few files but large data-sets, these are typically storage on local computers and rewritten as matlab files.
 Storage need is between 1-3 TB.